-The Case For Centrism In the Trump Era Is Hilariously Weak
+The Case for Centrism in the Trump Era Is Hilariously Weak

 And so, our dear consummate, centrist Democrat — namely, former Clinton pollster Mark Penn — must keep the faith.
 He must struggle, valiantly, to bend reality into conformity with Third Way dogma, and argue for the timeless wisdom of Clintonian “triangulation” — the notion that Democrats will always benefit electorally, by adopting a kinder, gentler version of the GOP agenda.

-In a recent column for The Hill, Penn tried to establish an empirical foundation for this argument in our present moment – and inadvertently exposed just how weak it truly is.
+In a recent column for the Hill, Penn tried to establish an empirical foundation for this argument in our present moment — and inadvertently exposed just how weak it truly is.

 To appreciate the capacious emptiness of the case for Democrats to “triangulate” in the Trump era, observe how many fallacies Penn must posit in order to reach the conclusion that his party is recklessly ignoring the popularity of the president’s policies.